Gallegos leads North Alabama against Jacksonville - WTOP News

 Jacksonville Dolphins (6-7, 0-1 ASUN) at North Alabama Lions (6-6, 1-0 ASUN)

-BOTTOM LINE: North Alabama faces Jacksonville after Charity Gallegos scored 32 points in North Alabama’s 90-89 win over the Bellarmine Knights.
+BOTTOM LINE: North Alabama faces Jacksonville after Charity Gallegos scored 32 points in North Alabama’s 90-89 win against the Bellarmine Knights.

 The Lions have gone 3-2 in home games.
-North Alabama averages 16.7 turnovers per game and is 2-0 when it wins the turnover battle.
+North Alabama ranks eighth in the ASUN at limiting opponent scoring, allowing 69.0 points while holding opponents to 39.5% shooting.

-The Dolphins are 0-1 in ASUN play.
-Jacksonville ranks fourth in the ASUN with 11.0 offensive rebounds per game led by Saniyah Craig averaging 4.1.
+The Dolphins are 0-1 against ASUN opponents.
+Jacksonville ranks ninth in the ASUN allowing 69.5 points while holding opponents to 42.4% shooting.

-North Alabama is shooting 42.1% from the field this season, 0.3 percentage points lower than the 42.4% Jacksonville allows to opponents.
-Jacksonville averages 3.8 made 3-pointers per game this season, 2.3 fewer made shots on average than the 6.1 per game North Alabama gives up.
+North Alabama’s average of 6.5 made 3-pointers per game is 1.0 fewer made shot on average than the 7.5 per game Jacksonville gives up.
+Jacksonville averages 3.8 made 3-pointers per game this season, 2.3 fewer made shots on average than the 6.1 per game North Alabama allows.

-The Lions and Dolphins match up Saturday for the first time in conference play this season.

 TOP PERFORMERS: Gallegos is averaging 13.8 points and 3.7 assists for the Lions.